Sunday, 28 December 2014

 The Holy Innocents

 The feast of the Holy Innocents is a Double of the Second Class with, since the reform of 1911-13, a simple Octave.
-The liturgical mood changes as the altars and ministers change their recent festive colours to the violet of mourning.
 The feast of the Holy Innocents is unique in the Roman rite in that it changes its liturgical colour depending on whether it falls on a weekday or a Sunday.
-This year as the feast falls on a weekday it is celebrated in violet.
-When it falls on a Sunday the feast is celebrated in red, the origin of this practice being a synthesis between the differences in Gallican and Roman praxis.
+As this year it is celebrated on Sunday the liturgical colour is red.
+When it falls on a week-day the feast is celebrated in violet, the origin of this practice being a synthesis of the differences in Gallican and Roman praxis.

-Much of the Office comes from the Common of Several Martyrs.
 At Mattins the invitatory is Regem Martyrum Dominum, Venite adoremus and the Office hymn Audit tyrannus anxius (sung with the Doxology of the Incarnation).
 In the first nocturn the antiphons Secus decursus aquarum etc are sung with psalms 1, 2 and 3.
 The lessons are from the Prophet Jeremiah.
 In the second nocturn the antiphons Dabo Sanctis meis etc are sung with psalms 14, 15 & 23.
 The lessons are from a sermon of St. Augustine on the Saints.
 In the third nocturn the antiphons Justi autem etc are sung with psalms 32, 33 & 45.
 However, the eighth antiphon, Isti sunt, is proper to the feast.
 The homily on St. Matthew's Gospel is from the writings of St. Jerome.
-The Te Deum is not sung but a ninth responsory is sung in its place, Isti qui amicti sunt.
+The Te Deum is sung.
 At Lauds the antiphons Herodes iratus etc are sung with the Dominical psalms.
 The Office hymn is Salvete, flores Martyrum (again, sung with the Doxology of the Incarnation).
 After the collect of the feast a commemoration is sung of the Octave of the Nativity.

 At Prime and the Hours the antiphons of Lauds are sung with the festal psalms.
 The hymns have their Doxology changed in honour of the Incarnation.
 At Prime (Pss.
 53, 118i, 118ii) the short lesson is of the feast, Hi empti sunt.

-At Mass the deacon and subdeacon wear violet dalmatic and tunicle.
-The Gloria is not sung, the second collect is of the Octave of the Nativity.
-The Alleluia and its verse given in the Missal are not sung but in their place the Tract Effuderunt sanguinem Sanctorum is sung.
+At Mass the Gloria is sung, the second collect is of the Octave of the Nativity.
+The Alleluia and its verse given in the Missal are sung before the Gospel.
 The Credo is sung and the preface and communicantes are of the Octave of the Nativity.
-The beautiful solemn tone of Benedicamus Domino is sung as the dismissal.
+T